Masters Frequently Asked Questions

 No, you will only be considered for your alternative programme if you are not offered a place on the programme of your first choice.
 In certain cases, the academic selectors might offer you a place on a programme other than the ones you have selected because they feel they are better suited to your academic background and interest.

-We will not email any acceptance an acknowledgment at this stage, however if you want to be certain that your online acceptance has been logged, please email firstname.lastname@example.org for a confirmation.
+We will not email any acknowledgment at this stage, however if you want to be certain that your online reply has been logged, please email email@example.com for confirmation.

-If you subsequently decide not to take up the offer because you did not get your scholarship, just let us know and we will amend your records and release your place and offer it to another student.
+If you decide later on not to take up the offer just let us know.
+We will amend your records.

-Offers are automatically withdrawn if we do not get a reply from you within a 6 -8 weeks period.
+Offers are automatically withdrawn if we do not get a reply from you within the 4 week period.

-Please note that Admissions Office cannot deal with accommodation enquiries or issues.
+Kindly note however that Admissions cannot help you with accommodation issues.

 For further information on accommodation, please visit: